manminusone/20x2chi-slides/README.md

 * allows for limited control of randomness in choosing slides
 * allows for "sponsor slides" to be inserted every N slides

+I have also included a small utility that can scale and translate the slides, in cases where the slides are being projected in an incorrect aspect ratio.

 ## Background

 I was looking around for slideshow frameworks for displaying images before 20x2 Chicago shows, but I couldn't find one that specifically addressed what I wanted: a basic slideshow framework that allowed for arbitrary text & graphics to be layered on top of images, and for those slides to be randomly cycled.
 Since it (at first) looked like a simple project I started rolling my own slideshow code.
 Two months and 3 major versions later, here's what I have.